PatrickChow0803/Android_Sprint8Challenge_CongressDebug/README.md

 After you finish with these requirements, spend the rest of the time improving coverage on your unit tests, improving the UI tests and improving overall performance.

+ BUGS THAT WERE FIXED
+ 1. App crashes when a congressman is selected.
+Adjusting the constructor that requires ID in CongresspersonProfileViewModel to require nothing fixes this.